fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

     data_all = ft_preprocessing(cfg);

-For subsequent analysis we extract the trials of the fully incongruent condition and the fully congruent condition to separate data structures.
+For subsequent analysis in this hands-on, we extract the trials of the fully incongruent condition:

     cfg = [];
     cfg.trials = data_all.trialinfo == 3;
     dataFIC = ft_redefinetrial(cfg, data_all);

-    cfg = [];
-    cfg.trials = data_all.trialinfo == 9;
-    dataFC = ft_redefinetrial(cfg, data_all);

 Subsequently you can save the data to disk, to easily continue later on, without having to read in all data again:

     save dataFIC dataFIC
-    save dataFC dataFC

-We will first go through several options for time-frequency analysis by analysing the data of the fully incongruent condition (`dataFIC`).
-Then, we'll briefly go into comparing conditions, partly in preparation for the later hands-on session on (cluster-based permutation) statistics.

 ## TFR I: Hanning taper, fixed window length